dcsobral/seedGen/README.md

 There's more in here, some used by the above scripts, others used by me for more arcane purposes.
 Some, in fact, I no longer have use for at all.
 There's also `bash_completion.sh` which adds, you guessed it, bash completion for the stuff I use the most.

+Special prefabs come in many different types.
+By default, it includes all tier 4 and 5 prefabs plus traders.
+It can be changed by setting SPECIAL to one of the included categories (check `special/` folder).
+You can point to your own separately maintained list of special prefabs with the `SPECIAL_FOLDER`, which is where files mentioned by `SPECIAL` will be looked for.

 Many of these scripts rely on an environment variable called `F7D2D`.
 You have to assign it to the path to the folder where 7 Days to Die Server is installed.
 It does work with